awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-a-reserved-queue.md

 1. On the **Purchase RTS for reserved queue** confirmation page, review the details of your pricing plan, and then choose **Purchase**\.

    If you decide later that you want to purchase additional capacity for your reserved queue, you can do so\.
-For more information, see [Purchasing Additional Capacity for a Reserved Queue](purchasing-additional-capacity-for-a-reserved-queue.md)\.
+For more information, see [Purchasing additional capacity for a reserved queue](purchasing-additional-capacity-for-a-reserved-queue.md)\.